besteceltek/besteceltek/README.md

 I'm a **QA Engineer** passionate about building robust test infrastructures and ensuring software quality.
 Beyond testing, I actively bridge the gap between QA and Development.
 I am expanding my technical skillset towards **Full Stack Development** to better understand the products I test and contribute directly to the application codebase using the latest technologies.

+**My Testing Philosophy:** Quality isn't just about finding bugs; it's about preventing them.
+I believe in shift-left testing, writing self-healing automation scripts, and treating test code with the same respect as production code.

 ### 🤝🏻 Connect With Me

 <p align="left">